Posts List

 How Machines Took Over the Internet, and Why We Need to Take It Back!

 Rediscovering Human Connection While AI may be the buzz today, I believe there is other technology gaining traction with a significant impact, paradoxically in the opposite direction—people taking control back from machines.
 I began evangelizing Linux and FOSS in the early 2000s.
 I was an idealist fueled by the vision of a digital world built on collaboration, transparency, and freedom.
-I never really thought that “this was the year of Linux on the desktop,” but I was happy to spend hours configuring X.
+I never really thought that “this was the year of Linux on the desktop,” but I was happy to spend hours configuring X.org and, in the process, destroying one or two monitors.

 I miss the algorithm, I want something for MY Mastodon